Meeting before booking is key to finding a good match.

 Unique quirks and habits

-- What’s their favorite toy or game?
+- What’s their favourite toy or game?

 - Does the pet get worried or anxious when left alone?